chrfrantz/NetLogo-Extension-DBSCAN/README.md

 ; Cluster agents by location, with at least 3 members to constitute a cluster, and a maximum distance of 3 let clusters dbscan:cluster-by-location agents 3 3
 ```

-The clusters can then be used as shown in the previous section.
+The clusters can then be used as shown in the section **Clustering individuals by variable**.

 ## Demo